First, a little story:

 It is a right-angled triangle that we can solve using Pythagoras formula:

-So now we can calculate how much time for an outside observer (r) compared to the inside observer (t).
+So now we can calculate how much time for an outside observer (r) compared to an inside observer (t).

 γ = 1√(1−v2/c2)